Privacy - Personal Data

 - Data Retention: EU Court of Justice Denounces Mandatory Data Retention08/04/14

-- 5-6 June 2014 - Publication of the European Parliament's LIBE committee's position on Data Protection
+- 6 June 2014 - Legislative deliberation of the Council of the European Union on the Chapter V of the Regulation on Data Protection

 - 8 April 2014 - Court of Justice of the European Union publishes a ruling that the Data Retention Directive is invalid.